MAVProxyUser/XiaomiCyberDog-k91/README.md

 ```

-Files left in files/mmkv/spUtils seemingly ties the current dog mode and settings to a Xiaomi account session
+Files left in /data/data/com.xiaomi.athena_remocons/files/mmkv/spUtils seemingly ties the current dog mode and settings to a Xiaomi account session
+/data/data/com.xiaomi.athena_remocons/files/mmkv/<serialnumber> seems to tie the serial to the dogs settings, including the "room map"

 # Passwords and systems